California Real Estate License Requirements

 (DRE Sponsor No.2758 and DRE Statutory No. S0017)

-You might have questions about taking the California broker exam and applying for a license.
+You might have questions about taking the California real estate license exam and applying for a real estate license.
 We have made it easy for you!
 You will find information from the Department of Real Estate (DRE) in one convenient place.
-If you have further questions, please feel free to contact an Admissions Representative at (800) 617-3513.
+If you still have further questions, please feel free to contact an Admissions Representative at (800) 617-3513.

 - Age – You must be at least 18 years old.